Swallowing Expert Says Globus Should Be Treated

 “Currently the Center for Voice and Swallowing disorders is the only clinical lab in the country offering this simultaneous manometric and FEES exam, which can illuminate the likely etiology of and problems associated with globus.
 It is a quantitative assessment and truly guiding how we are treating patients,” Butler said.

-“So if a doctor has a patient who mentions, ‘I have something stuck in my throat,’ there is probably a physiologic reason, which we may have treatment for.”
+“So if a primary care physician has a patient who mentions, ‘I have something stuck in my throat,’ there is probably a physiologic reason, which we may have treatment for.”